 We have SO many wonderful options for foods that will improve our eye health.
 If you’re consuming a nutritious, balanced diet that contains whole grains, lean meat, and a colorful plate, you have the opportunity to not only strengthen your eyes, but develop a healthy lifestyle with an infinite amount of benefits.

-(Note: This article was written 100% by me, Georgia.
-However I first published it as a Spoon University article.)
+(Note: This article was first published it as a Spoon University article.)